beNative/prompt-forge/TECHNICAL_MANUAL.md

 ### 3.1.
 Electron Main Process (`electron/main.ts`)

 - This is the application's entry point.
 It creates the `BrowserWindow` that renders the React UI.
 - It is responsible for all Node.js and OS-level integrations.
+On startup, it reads the `promptforge_settings.json` file to configure initial settings like the application icon and `autoUpdater` preferences before the main window is even created.
 - **IPC (Inter-Process Communication)**: It listens for events from the renderer process to perform actions that the browser cannot, such as accessing the file system.
+It also handles dynamic application changes, such as updating the `autoUpdater` configuration or changing the main window's icon at runtime via IPC listeners (`updater:set-allow-prerelease`, `app:set-icon`).
 - **User Data Path**: The `getDataPath` function uses Electron's `app.getPath('userData')` method to determine the storage location.
 This ensures the application follows operating system standards for storing user data (e.g., in `%APPDATA%` on Windows or `~/Library/Application Support` on macOS) rather than storing data alongside the executable.

 ### 3.2.
 State Management & Hooks